Lev-Stambler/trivial.js/README.md

 ### Replacing Variables

 The HTML that is inputed into a module can have variables within the HTML.
-These can be defined in third input to the module constructor.
+These can be defined in the third input to the module constructor.
 ```
 <describer></describer>